Mehrpouya/CMP309/_posts/2025-02-25-case-studies-template.md

 3. Use the headers from here as a guidance.
 4. Work with your peer and complete your analysis.

-# Objectives (1 hour)

-- Work with a group of 4 students to deconstruct and analyse a mobile app of your choice.
-- Spend 5-10 minutes to choose a mobile app.
-- Spend 5-10 minutes to plan how you are going to work as a team?
-  - Who is going to produce screengrabs of different screens, someone to create the flowchart,...
-- Analyse the app as a group (45 minutes)

-## Prepare (30 minutes)
-- Document your findings as power point presentation / or a Post for this blog.

-**Try** to choose something **not** too complex, so you can complete first draft of your analysis during lab time.
+# Deconstruct / redesign a mobile app

-# What to consider during your analysis
+## What to consider during your analysis
-1. Visualize the user flow and interaction design:
+Visualise app main screens, screen relations, the user flow and interaction design

   - Use mind map / flowchart tools such as [sketch.it](https://www.sketch.com/), draw.io, freemind and others to draw your user journeys.
 These can be [wireflows](https://www.nngroup.com/articles/wireflows/), flow charts or task diagrams.
   - What are your apps main screens?
 What are the main [layouts](https://developer.android.com/design/ui/mobile/guides/layout-and-content/layout-basics) in each screen?
 What are your user's main goals?
 What steps do they take to achieve those goals?
 What are decision points in your app, whjere users need to choose between options?
   - Make a list of different [components](https://developer.android.com/design/ui/mobile/guides/components/material-overview) in your app